bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 ## Classes available for use
+Put the class on the widget in Mendix.
 | Class                      | Description |
 |----------------------------|-
-| pivotTableWidgetStriped    | Put this class on the widget to give the rows an alternating color.
+| pivotTableWidgetStriped    | Alternating row colors.
-| cellLeft                   | Put this class on the widget to left align cell data
+| cellLeft                   | Left align cell data
-| cellRight                  | Put this class on the widget to right align cell data and column headers
+| cellRight                  | Right align cell data and column headers

 ## Rotated column headers
-The demo project has a tool to generate CSS for rotated column headers
+Getting rotated column headers right is a little tricky because of the math involved.
+The demo project has a tool to generate CSS for rotated column headers.

 ## Conditional styling
 To apply styling to a cell based on its value, use the conditional styling properties.
 For example, give all low values a red color and the high values a green color, leaving the intermediate ones default.
 For each style, set a lower limit using a decimal or date value and, optionally, a class.
 The settings would be: